 No matter what you do, there will be some free poker tournaments that you won’t be able to play in.
 There’s simply no way to satisfy the requirements for every affiliate who is holding a freeroll you want to play in.
 Handling these situations politely will keep you on good terms with affiliates and players, which could lead to more opportunities later.
 Pestering players for passwords will only make them less likely to help you out in the future.

-A lot of very friendly websites like to run their password protected poker freerolls at Full Tilt Poker.
+A lot of very friendly websites like to run their password protected poker freerolls at Pokerstars.

 Additional Password Protected Freeroll Questions:

 The answer to the question Password-Protected Poker Freerolls is also applicable for the following questions: